swt30/thesis/chapters/05-migration/05-migration.md

 The kink in the lower curve on [@fig:migration-1Mearth; @fig:migration-3Mearth; @fig:migration-5Mearth; @fig:migration-10Mearth] is a discrete transition in phase structure for cold planets.
 The phase structure of the resulting planet is visible as the bottom-right structure in the grid of models.
-This structure contains a water layer over ice VII and ice X.
+This structure contains a liquid water layer over ice VII and ice X.
 But these phases are only present when there is virtually no internal heating: even an Earth-like internal heating amount of $10^{-12}\,$W$⋅$kg$^{-1}$ in the core is enough to shift the path of the adiabat away from these cold ice phases and up to the supercritical fluid regime.

 ![